Bombay Stock Exchange (BSE): Meaning, Benefits and Its Functions

 What is Bombay Stock Exchange (BSE)?

-Located in Mumbai, the Bombay Stock Exchange (BSE) is the first and one of the largest stock exchanges in the whole of Asia.
+Located in Mumbai, Bombay Stock Exchange meaning BSE is the first and one of the largest stock exchanges in the whole of Asia.
 It caters to over 6,000 companies for listing their stocks and enables investors to trade in the stock market.
 The BSE facilitates these transactions smoothly and securely – the transparency, efficiency and innovation shown by the BSE over the past many decades have made it an integral component of the Indian financial system.
+Now that you know what is BSE, let’s have a look at how it works:

 How does Bombay Stock Exchange work?